KrishArul26/Sentiments-Classifier-using-BERT/README.md

 python app.py

 ```
-After that You will see the running IP adress just copy and paste into you browser and import or upload your speech then closk the predict button.
+After that You will see the running IP adress just copy and paste into you browser and import or upload your speech then click the predict button.

 <h2 align="center"> 🔑 Results </h2>